Brian Gluckstein’s Best Hosting Advice

 There’s something special about bringing friends and loved ones together at home.
 Whether you’re throwing or attending a dinner party, there are plenty of tips and guidelines that can take your hosting or guest game to the next level.
 Because let’s face it, a successful gathering is all about creating a warm vibe and ensuring everyone feels welcome and appreciated.

-So, whether you’re the one organizing the party or RSVPing, Brian answered your recent questions on entertaining etiquette and shared some useful advice for both hosts and guests.
+So, whether you’re the one organizing the party or RSVPing, interior designer Brian Gluckstein answered your recent questions on entertaining etiquette and shared some useful advice for both hosts and guests.
 Read on for Brian’s tips on seating arrangements, dietary restrictions, and his take on the shoes-on-or-off debate.
 Here’s to throwing unforgettable soirées and being the ultimate party guest.

 Be sure to follow @glucksteinhome on Instagram to submit your questions for our next Ask Me Anything with Brian.